 Persuasive Communications Enhances Sales and Marketing

-You can use persuasive communications to capture the buyer’s situation or problem by asking questions about their situation, then you can deliver your message by reflecting back on their situation and complication before offering a ‘single-minded message’ (your answer) along with evidence that supports your answer.
+You can use SPIN selling techniques to build an understanding of a client/customer’s situation, problems, the implications of not solving the problem and the value or need payoff for solving the problem.
+The approach helps you articulate the situation or problem by asking questions about their situation, then you can deliver your message by reflecting back on their situation and complication before offering a ‘single-minded message’ (your answer) along with evidence that supports your answer.
+Persuasive communications and S-C-Q-A mirrors SPIN to present your answer or proposition in a structured and logical way.

 Persuasive communication is a structured way to position and communicate that ties your Answer – or the Governing Thought – to the Situation and the Complication that your buyer must overcome.